hyunjunian/Poor-Charlie-s-Almanack/en.md

 Second, we must avoid ever losing even half of our powerful trademarked name.
 It will cost us mightily, for instance, if our sloppiness should ever allow the sale of any other kind of “cola,” for instance a “Peppy Cola.”
 If there is ever a Peppy Cola, we will be the proprietor of the brand.

-> It will cost us mightily if our sloppiness should ever allow the sale of any other kind of “cola,” for instance a “Peppy Cola.”
->

 Third, with so much success coming, we must avoid bad effects from envy, which is given a prominent place in the Ten Commandments because envy is so much a part of human nature.
 The best way to avoid envy, as recognized by Aristotle, is to plainly deserve the success we get.
 We will be fanatic about product quality, quality of product presentation, and reasonableness of prices, considering the harmless pleasure we will provide.

 Fourth, after our trademarked flavor dominates our new market, we must avoid making any huge and sudden change in our flavor.
 Even if a new flavor performs better in blind taste tests, changing to that new flavor would be a foolish thing to do.
 This follows because, under such conditions, our old flavor will be so entrenched in consumer preference by psychological effects that a big flavor change would do us little good, and it would do immense harm by triggering in consumers the standard deprival super-reaction syndrome that makes “take-aways” so hard to get in any type of negotiation and helps make most gamblers so irrational.
 Moreover, such a large flavor change would allow a competitor, by copying our old flavor, to take advantage of both 1) the hostile consumer super-reaction to deprival and 2) the huge love of our original flavor created by our previous work.